 There is no escaping news coverage of Brexit.
 I’ve tried.
 It’s on your phone, on your internet searches, on Facebook – and a likely topic of conversation at some point whoever you speak to.
 It has blanket coverage.
 So, my challenge is this: is there any way we can make this European divorce a force for good?
 What can separating couples learn about divorce from watching this painful Brussels-London decoupling?

 This week, Attorney General Geoffrey Cox urged politicians to support the deal on the table for the UK and said there were “pragmatic reasons for supporting a good compromise”.
 Basically, a deal, particularly on the Ireland border backstop, was better than no deal.
 This echoes advice often given to divorcing couples in a dispute about their finances or children.
 Reaching an agreement between themselves, settling for a compromise, is better than no deal and allowing the courts to decide.

 Family law terminology has been front and centre in this protracted negotiation from the start.
-We even blogged about it soon after the referendum (Brexit and the language of divorce), suggesting the negotiators could learn something from our practices.
+We even blogged about it soon after the referendum, suggesting the negotiators could learn something from our practices.
 That seems like a long time ago now.
 So, what can we learn from what we have seen in this process?